br-dr3/ceptoaddress/README.md

 ```
 This json will be enriched with address info in business module.

+### ceptoaddress-messaging-sqs
+This module manages the post to sqs queue `customer-cep`.

 ### ceptoaddress-postalcode-client
 This module is responsible for managing the communication with the postalcode provider, in this case, [BrasilAPI CEP V2](https://brasilapi.com.br/docs#tag/CEP-V2)
 Based on a postal code, it returns all the other information.

-### ceptoaddress-messaging-sqs
+### ceptoaddress-repository-mysql
-This module manages the post to sqs queue `customer-cep`.
+This module manages the persistence to table `cep_calls`, as created in `db/migration`, which you can find in `ceptoaddress-application/src/main/resources`
+module folder.